 Problems with the jaw system can actually put your teeth at risk.
 When the jaw system isn’t working properly, it can damage your teeth.
 An imbalanced jaw system puts excess pressure on your teeth, leading to excess wear and increasing the risk of chipped and cracked teeth.

 A dentist who just looks at your teeth won’t notice the problem until the teeth start getting damaged.
-A neuromuscular dentist who is paying attention to the jaw system can identify the problems before your teeth start getting damaged.
+A physiologic dentist who is paying attention to the jaw system can identify the problems before your teeth start getting damaged.
 That means less reconstructive dentistry, and it especially means avoiding the full mouth reconstruction that can become necessary if the jaw system is left unattended for too long.

 Avoiding Painful Symptoms